Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Related work

-To determine the efficacy of the proposed method, we conducted experiments on different architectures available in the IBM Software stack~\footnote{Our implementation can be found on Github: \url{https://github.com/daehiff/pauliopt/tree/clifford_synthesis}.
+To determine the efficacy of the proposed method, we conducted experiments on different architectures available in the IBM Software stack\footnote{Our implementation can be found on Github: \url{https://github.com/daehiff/pauliopt/tree/clifford_synthesis}.
 We used qiskit version \texttt{0.39.0}, qiskit-aer \texttt{0.11.0}. qiskit-ibm-runtime \texttt{0.8.0} and qiskit-ibm-provider \texttt{0.19.2}.
 The architectures \textit{ibm\_ithaca} and \textit{ibm\_brisbane} where obtained from the qiskit API: \href{https://api-qcon.quantum-computing.ibm.com/api/users/backends}{https://api-qcon.quantum-computing.ibm.com/api/users/backends} (version September 2023)}.
 More specifically, we targeted the backends: \textit{quito} (5 qubits), \textit{nairobi} (7 qubits), \textit{guadalupe} (16 qubits), \textit{mumbai} (27 qubits), \textit{ithaca} (65 qubits) and \textit{brisbane} (127 qubits).
 An outline of the used connectivity graphs can be found in \autoref{apndx:arch_study}.

-We generated random circuits with the gate set $\{H, S, CX\}$ for these experiments.
+Per architecture, we created 20 unique circuits by adjusting the number of gates within the set {H, S, CX} and selecting each gate with equal probability.
 For each architecture, we utilized increasing input gate counts until asymptotic behavior was observed for most methods, seen in \autoref{fig:cx_comparison_smaller_arch} and \autoref{fig:cx_comparison_larger_arch}.
 When generating each random circuit, for each input gate, we sampled the gate type as well as position in the architecture uniformly from the indicated gate set and available qubits; this implies that single-qubit gates are more likely to be present in the circuit.

+Since our algorithm relies on a simple heuristic for picking the pivot qubit, we investigate the quality of that heuristic with respect to two randomized picking strategies, as explained before.
+From this investigation, we show that the heuristic is better than random pivot picking without requiring the multiple compilations needed for the greedy sampling.
+In the later experiments, we use the simple heuristic as proposed.
+Additionally, in all the experiments both the transpiler and the proposed algorithm allow for finding a good qubit mapping onto the connectivity graph.
+For the proposed algorithm, we used the method outlined in \autoref{subsec:mapping}.
+We did this to avoid poor performance due to a poor choice of qubit mapping on the constrained architectures.